jmlee337/hotswap-info/README.md

 In tournament the hotswap workflow looks like this:

-1. The players take and insert a USB drive in the Wii before starting their set.
+1. The players take and insert a USB drive in the Wii (either port) before starting their set.
 2. The players confirm that the disc drive lights up and remains solid blue: this means that replays are working.
 3. The players play their set as normal.
 4. The players return the USB drive to the TO when reporting their result.